dynamsoft-docs/label-recognition-docs/programming/android/user-guide.md

 ## Build Your First Application

 The following sample will demonstrate how to take a picture and recognize it.
+>Note:
+>1.The following steps are completed in Android Studio 4.2.
->You can download the entire source code from [Here].
+>2.You can download the entire source code from [Here].

 ### Create a New Project